subsquid/squid-sdk/README.md

-# Subsquid - an ETL framework for Web3 data
+# Squid SDK - an ETL framework for Web3 data

-[Subsquid](https://subsquid.io/) framework is a set of tools to ingest, transform and present blockchain data.
+Squid SDK is a set of tools to ingest, transform and present blockchain data.

-Our focus is on EVM- and [substrate](https://substrate.io)-based chains.
+The SDK currently supports indexing of EVM- and [Substrate](https://substrate.io)-based chains.

 ## Overview